CoderNasim2023/Music-Player-app-React-JS-/README.md

 💡 How to Contribute
 We welcome contributions of all kinds!
 Here’s how you can help:

-Fork the Repository: Start by forking the [YourRepositoryName] repository to your own GitHub account.
+Fork the Repository: Start by forking the [Music-Player-app-React-JS-] repository to your own GitHub account.

 Create a New Branch: For each feature or bug fix, create a new branch from main (or master):